deadlyunicorn/nextjs-e-commerce-app/README.md

   Also despite the development environment's warnings/errors, I put LocalStorage inside useState.
   During development that gives not defined errors, however it doesn't seem to break anything and it is the only way I managed to prevent FOUC.

+#### 6. Search Bar

+  The Search bar is a “use client” component imported in the header server (default)  component.
+We use React Hooks to listen for changes on input.
+We do wait for some delay before making a fetch request — just to make sure the user isn’t still typing.

+After that delay we make a fetch request and get back our results.
+The API has a query option, that will match all of the items related to our query — making it quite simple for us that don’t want to spend time optimizing that item search.

+All of these happen inside a useEffect() hook.

+While typing and until we get some results there is a loading animation.

+To make the result field (which also includes the animation) visible, I use a ‘peer-focus-within:inline’ class by Tailwind.
+However! this isn’t enough to let us click on our results.
+The result field becomes ‘hidden’ again before our click triggers.
+To solve this, we can also add a ‘hover:inline’ class to our field.

 ---

 ### <u>Admin Panel</u>